The "C" Word

 The Taylor Matthews Foundation is now run by Mom which funds research at several leading institutions and has a strong voice in lobbying Congress for legislation to improve access to cancer treatments for children.

-Definitely a tear jerker, but through the tears we found ourselves loving the story and finding great wisdom, joy and strength from the book.
+OUR REVIEW Definitely a tear jerker, but through the tears we found ourselves loving the story and finding great wisdom, joy and strength from the book.
 Recommended for families, cancer warriors and people who need a support system through difficult challenges.
 A kind reminder that a portion of the author’s proceeds of the book will be donated to TAY BANDS INC. Such a great cause.

 It’s so hard to think of losing a child, especially one as strong and incredible as Taylor.
 This Mother daughter love story will help raise awareness, support and change to the pediatric cancer world and what needs to be done.
 It also helps parents and children cherish each other and hold each other a little tighter after reading.